Setting up TURN

 Make sure you edit the file and replace jitsi-meet.example.com

-with the DNS you will use for the TURN server and __your_public_ip__
+with the DNS name you will use for the TURN server and __your_public_ip__

 server {